 Can be a bar-lock, circular lock or even a chain and padlock.
 Whichever you choose, steering wheel locks are another visual deterrent.
 Again, look for a good rating from a

 Is an audio deterrent for your motorhome and will often be fitted in the base vehicle.
 The alarm usually comes with a window sticker which you can position appropriately to advertise that your vehicle is alarmed, thereby encouraging the would-be thief to move on elsewhere

 Again, this device is often found as part of the base vehicle.
 It is particularly helpful if a thief gains access to your motorhome, by preventing them from driving away.
 Each time you switch off your engine, the immobiliser activates automatically.

 Is a monitoring device that needs to be registered with a control centre.
 If you’re you are unfortunate enough to have your motorhome stolen a signal is sent to a control centre, locating where the vehicle is so it can be recovered.

 When selecting the appropriate security device(s) for your motorhome, make sure that you invest in the highest quality product you can afford.

 Finally, make sure you have good motorhome insurance so that should the worst happen, you are covered.
-Club Care offer new motorhome replacement in the first year of registration (where damage exceeds half the manufacturer’s recommended retail price) with the option to increase this to two years, and up to £3,500 personal effects cover, including equipment, baggage, portable TVs, audio equipment, etc, up to £350 per single item.
-By fitting certain security devices you may also benefit from saving on your insurance premiums.
+Club Care offers new motorhome replacement in the first year of registration (where damage exceeds half the manufacturer’s recommended retail price) with the option to increase this to two years, and up to £3,500 personal effects cover, including equipment, baggage, portable TVs, audio equipment, etc, up to £350 per single item.
+By fitting certain security devices you may also benefit from saving on your insurance premium.